Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

 #### Output
 / by zero

-### How Programmer Handle an Exception?
+### How Programmers Handle an Exception?
 Customized Exception Handling: Java exception handling is managed via five keywords: try, catch, throw, throws, and finally.
 Briefly, here is how they work.
 Program statements that you think can raise exceptions are contained within a try block.
 If an exception occurs within the try block, it is thrown.
-Your code can catch this exception (using catch block) and handle it in some rational manner.
+Your code can catch this exception (using a catch block) and handle it in some rational manner.
 System-generated exceptions are automatically thrown by the Java run-time system.
 To manually throw an exception, use the keyword throw.
 Any exception that is thrown out of a method must be specified as such by a throws clause.
 Any code that absolutely must be executed after a try block completes is put in a finally block.

-#### Tip: One must go through control flow in try catch finally block for better understanding.
+#### Tip: One must go through the  control flow in try, catch, and finally block for better understanding.

 #### Need for try-catch clause(Customized Exception Handling)

-Consider the below program in order to get a better understanding of the try-catch clause.
+Consider the program below in order to get a better understanding of the try-catch clause.

 Example: